Temperature chaos is present in off-equilibrium spin-glass dynamics: Introduction

 Specifically, TC means that the spin configurations that are typical from the Boltzmann weight at temperature $T_1$ are very atypical at temperature $T_2$ (no matter how close the two temperatures $T_1$ and $T_2$ are).
-This equilibrium definition has been investigated through equilibrium simulations, which are limited to small sizes by the severe dynamic slowing down~\cite{ney-nifle:97,ney-nifle:98,billoire:00,mulet:01,billoire:02, krzakala:02,sasaki:05,katzgraber:07,fernandez:13,billoire:14,wang:15,billoire:18}.